Skip to main content

 The Anabolic Signal of Resistance Training

-If protein provides the building blocks, provides the architectural blueprint and the construction crew.
+If protein provides the building blocks, resistance training provides the architectural blueprint and the construction crew.
 It is the single most potent anabolic signal you can send to your skeletal muscle.
 The mechanical tension placed on your muscles during resistance exercise triggers a cascade of molecular events that directly stimulates the machinery of muscle protein synthesis.

 It tells your body that this tissue is essential for survival and must be preserved at all costs.
 Recent research has reinforced that a program of supervised strength training is a key strategy for minimizing muscle loss during GLP-1 therapy.